cauyrd/SVfinder/README.md

 	chr_num  strand  txSTART  txEND  cdsSTART  cdsEND  geneName

 *chr_num column should only contain the number, no 'chr' label.
-Use 23 instead of X and 24 for Y.*
+Use 23 instead of X and 24 for Y. Chrom should noly be in 1-24*